nttdots/go-dots/docs/DATABASE.md

 The blockers are the entities to mitigate the DDoS attacks based on the requests from the dots_server.
 The blocker related tables are below:

-* 'blocker': Basic blocker information
+* 'blocker': Basic blocker information of each blocker_type
-* 'blocker_parameter': Additinal configuration for the blockers
+* 'blocker_parameter': Additional configuration for the blockers
+* 'blocker_configuration': The configuration of the blockers for each customer.
-* 'login_profile': The login profile for the blocker.
+* 'login_profile': The login profile for the blockers.
 The current implementation does not utilize these profile.

-The tables you have to edit here are 'blocker' and 'blocker_parameter'.
+The tables you have to edit here are 'blocker', 'blocker_parameter' and 'blocker_configuration'.

 ### 'blocker' table

-The current implementation only support the blocker type of 'GoBGP-RTBH'.
-So set the type field of every blockers to 'GoBGP-RTBH'.
+The current implementation support two blocker types: 'GoBGP-RTBH' and 'Arista-ACL'.
+So set the type field of every blockers to 'GoBGP-RTBH' or 'Arista-ACL'.
 In the capacity field, you can specify the strength of the blocker.
 The capacity is the number of the entries the blocker can deal with.
 The load field is the number of the entries the blocker is now dealing with and will be updated by the system.
 You should set to 0 for the initial configuration.

 ### 'blocker_parameter' table